 UCMAS Mental Arithmetic

 It is based on the principles of abacus calculation.
-Initially the child takes the help of the abacus in calculation, over a period of regular training & practice they would be able to visualize and internalize the image of abacus in their mind and master any arithmetic calculation within a few seconds without relying on any gadgets or even the Abacus.
+Initially, the child takes the help of the abacus in the calculation, over a period of regular training & practice they would be able to visualize and internalize the image of the abacus in their mind and master any arithmetic calculation within a few seconds without relying on any gadgets or even the Abacus.

 Many people often assume that learning mental arithmetic is merely a method to improve the speed and accuracy of calculations, for example, adding 10-digit numbers within a few seconds.
 By itself, it is already an amazing accomplishment for most young children.
 However, there is more to this because when the children are learning U C MAS Mental Arithmetic, they are actually also undergoing the process developing other aspects of the mind.
 When the children have acquired an astonishing calculation speed, it is actually only the end result of having developed the following mental abilities: concentration, observation, visualization & imagination, and memory.